 2016 BMedSci (Hons I Physiology), University of Sydney

 Adelina is a research assistant for DCR working both at the ANZAC Research Institute and the Charles Perkins Centre on University of Sydney’s central campus.
 At DCR, she characterises primary human dendritic cell subsets using flow cytometry and molecular techniques.
-With Dr Bolton, Adelina works on a mouse model using T regulatory cells to prevent graft-versus-host disease in bone marrow and T cell transplants.

 In 2016, Adelina completed an undergraduate degree in Medical Science, majoring in Immunology and Biochemistry.
 During her Honours year, she studied a newly-identified macrophage population in the mouse yolk sac at the Blood Cell Development Laboratory, Bosch Institute, NSW.
 For this project she was awarded a travelling fellowship to Kyushu University, Japan, to further characterise the transcription factors regulating these cells.

 Awarded a Travelling Fellowship, in Development, from the Company of Biologists (2016).
 Achieving a First Class Honours degree.

 Dr Tsonis has a Bachelor of Science with Honours from Adelaide University, and a PhD in Endocrinology from Monash University.
 He also holds an MBA from the Graduate School of Business, Macquarie University and is a graduate of the Australian Institute of Company Directors (GAICD).

 Dr Tsonis served as Post-Doctoral Fellow at the University of Edinburgh working with Professor David Baird at the Centre for Reproductive Biology and Department of Obstetrics & Gynaecology.
 He has authored over 50 scientific publications, including patents.